ktakayama/chrome-history-mcp/README.md

 ```

 ```
-Use the chrome_history tool with parameters {"title": "GitHub", "max_length": 5}
+Use the chrome_history tool with parameters {"query": "GitHub", "max_length": 5}
 ```

 ## Notes